dftbplus/dftbplus/INSTALL.rst

 compiled during the DFTB+ build (e.g. libs-dftd3, libnegf, etc.).
-It will additionally contain target dependencies for the external libraries needed to create standalone applications with DFTB+ (e.g. ``LAPACK::LAPACK``, ``Scalapack::Scalapack``, ``Arpack::Arpack``, ``Plumed::Plumed``, ``Magma::Magma``, etc.).
+It will additionally contain target dependencies for the external libraries needed to create standalone applications with DFTB+ (e.g. ``LAPACK::LAPACK``, ``Scalapack::Scalapack``, ``Plumed::Plumed``, ``Magma::Magma``, etc.).
 You can either use the CMake find-modules shipped with the DFTB+ source to find those libraries (and to define the corresponding targets) or create your own, provided they define the appropriate CMake targets.
-The ELSI library offers a CMake export file providing the ``elsi::elsi`` target.
-Make sure, that CMake can find this export file if the DFTB+ library was compiled with ELSI support (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).
+The arpack-ng and the ELSI libraries offer CMake export files providing the ``ARPACK::ARPACK`` and ``elsi::elsi`` targets, respectively.
+Make sure, that CMake can find those export files if the DFTB+ library was compiled with ARPACK or ELSI support (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).

 Linking the library in non-CMake based builds